Come Back To Me

 "No," I insisted, unconsciously raising my voice to try to get my point across.
 "I appreciate what you guys are saying, but I'm not leavin' my husband," I said again, knowing I was repeating myself, but I had to get it through Dom's head that I was gonna stay by String's side...no matter what.

 "Cait, Dom.
 Will you two quiet down?"
-I suddenly heard.
+I suddenly heard from the direction of the bed.
 "I've got a bad enough headache as it is."

-"Be quiet, String," I said, not completely making the connection.
+"Be quiet, String."
+I responded to the voice I'd just heard without completely making the connection.
 "Dom and I..."
-Suddenly I realized that String had said something.
+Suddenly I realized that I had just heard my husband's voice.
 "String?
 You're awake?"

 Dom ran outside and hollered at the first nurse he found.
 "Nurse!
 Get Dr. Jackson in here!"